Darya Moroz

 Darya Yurievna Moroz (Да́рья Ю́рьевна Моро́з; born 1 September 1983) is a Soviet and Russian film and stage actress, Honored Artist of Russia (2015).
 She is a two-time winner of the Nika Award (2009, 2015).
 She is best known for starring in the TV series Gold Diggers.

 Biography

 Darya Moroz was born in Leningrad, Russian SFSR, Soviet Union (now Saint Petersburg, Russia).
 Darya grew up in a family of actors, she started acting at an early age.
 She made her debut at the age of three months in the movie Dear, Dearest, Beloved, Unique....
-As a child, Darya engaged in artistic gymnastics, but the coach did not see in her talent gymnasts.
-Then there was a period of training in figure skating, and Darya even ranked second in the same competition.
-There were other children's interests: animation studio, painting, theatrical studio.
+As a child, Darya engaged in artistic gymnastics, but the coach did not see in her a talent for gymnastics.
+Then, there was a period of training in figure skating, and Darya even ranked second in the same competition.
+There were other children's interests: animation studio, painting, and theatrical studio.